-(i) The site administrator, after consultation with the chapter chair, shall determine the percentage of permanent teachers and the percentage of non-permanent teachers that are expected to be assigned to the site during the school year for which the assignments are to be made.
-The site administrator shall then indicate on the matrix the number of positions by track and by grade level that are available for the assignment of otherwise qualified permanent and non-permanent teachers.

-respectively.
-The percentage of all the positions that are made available to otherwise qualified permanent teachers by each track and by all tracks as a whole, and by each grade level and by all grade levels as a whole, shall reasonably approximate the percentage of permanent teachers at the site.

-- (ii) After the site administrator indicates the positions available for otherwise qualified permanent teachers, the permanent teachers at the site shall request assignment to the track and grade level positions for which they are qualified and which are available to permanent teachers.
+- (i) The site administrator, after consultation with chapter chair, shall determine percentage of permanent teachers and the percentage of non-permanent teachers that are expected to be assigned to the site during the school year for which the assignments are to be made.
+The site administrator shall then indicate on the matrix the number of positions by track and by grade level that are available for the assignment of otherwise qualified permanent and non-permanent teachers, respectively.
+The percentage of all the positions that are made available to otherwise qualified permanent teachers by each track and by all tracks as a whole, and by each grade level and by all grade levels as a whole, shall reasonably approximate the percentage of permanent teachers at the site. - After the site administrator indicates the (ii) positions available for otherwise qualified permanent teachers, the permanent teachers at the site shall request assignment to the track and grade level positions for which they are qualified and which are available to permanent teachers.
+Permanent teachers shall be allowed to make their requests before the site administrator assigns а non-permanent teacher.
 The site administrator shall assign such permanent teachers who are otherwise qualified to the track and grade level openings available to permanent teachers on the basis of District seniority.
-The only exception shall occur when the site administrator reasonably determines that any specific assignment is not in the best interests of the educational program.
-If the exception determination is disputed, the dispute resolution procedure in subsection e below shall apply. - (iii) The site administrator shall then assign the non-permanent teachers to all the tracks and to all the grade levels so that the percentage of otherwise qualified non-permanent teachers assigned to each track and to all tracks as a whole, and to each grade level and to all grade levels as a whole, reasonably approximates the percentage of non-permanent teachers at the site.
-Such grade level assignments of nonpermanent teachers shall be for a period of two vears unless the site administrator subsequently determines that any specific assignment does not meet educational program needs or the site administrator and the teacher otherwise agree. - (2) Classes: The site administrator shall assign all teachers at these sites to classes. - (3) Sections 2.1 and 2.2 apply in the circumstances described therein.
+The only exception shall occur when the site administrator reasonably determines that any specific assignment is not in the best interests of the educational If the exception determination is program. disputed, the dispute resolution procedure in subsection e below shall apply.

+- (iii) The site administrator shall then assign the non-permanent teachers to all the tracks and to all the grade levels so that the percentage of otherwise qualified non-permanent teachers assigned to each track and to all tracks as a whole, and to each grade level and to all grade levels as a whole, reasonably approximates the percentage of non-permanent teachers at the site.
+Such grade level assignments of nonpermanent teachers shall be for a period of two administrator vears unless the site subsequently determines that any specific assignment does not meet educational program needs or the site administrator and the teacher otherwise agree. - (2) Classes: The site administrator shall assign all teachers at these sites to classes. - (3) Sections 2.1 and 2.2 apply in the circumstances described therein. - d.
-d.
 Secondary School Assignments: For employees in each secondary school and in special education, wherever located, assignment to tracks, department and classes shall be made pursuant to the following procedure.